stan-dot/silver-octo-fiesta/readings/second_wave_papers.md

 > The discipline-specific generics in chemistry come in the form of a “chemistry primer”, a 10page collection of high-level scientific domain knowledge.
 It contains: a glossary ofwords a nonchemist would not have heard about or would not necessarily recognise as chemical terminology; a list of possible types of experiments performed in chemistry; a list of commonly used machinery; a list of non-obvious negative characterisations of experiments and compounds (“sluggish”, “inert”); and a list of possible types of knowledge claims.

-very val;uable list
+very valuable list

 > As agreement measure we choose the Kappa coefficient κ (Fleiss, 1971; Siegel and Castellan, 1988), the agreement measure predominantly used in natural language processing research (Carletta, 1996). κ corrects raw agreement P(A) for agreement by chance P(E)

 Kappa coefficient for agreement

-> To solve this in a fundamentally sound way, there seems to be no other way than to annotate more texts, at the cost ofmore human effort.
+> To solve this in a fundamentally sound way, there seems to be no other way than to annotate more texts, at the cost of more human effort.
->
 > This might point to the fact that Annotators A and B might have used a certain amount of domain-knowledge which the chemistry primer in the guidelines does not yet, but should, cover
->
 > There is also the faint possibility that discourse annotation of chemistry is intrinsically easier than discourse annotation of CL, because it is a more established discipline and not despite of it.
 For instance, it is likely that the problem-solving categories OWN FAIL, OWN MTHD, OWN RES and OWN CONC are easier to describe in a discipline with an established methodology (such as chemistry), than they are in a younger, developing discipline such as computational linguistics

 ## Bechhofer 2009